grafana/loki/CONTRIBUTING.md

 3. Run the command `make docs`.
 This uses the `grafana/docs` image which internally uses Hugo to generate the static site.
 4. Open http://localhost:3002/docs/loki/latest/ to review your changes.

+**Remember:** If running `make docs` command gave you the following error.

+   - `path /tmp/make-docs.Dcq is not shared from the host and is not known to Docker.`
+   - `You can configure shared paths from Docker -> Preferences... -> Resources -> File Sharing.`

+Then you can go to Docker Desktop settings and open the resources, add the path `/tmp` or the specific path `/tmp/make-docs.Dcq` and click **Apply** for the changes to take effect.

 > Note that `make docs` uses a lot of memory.
 If it crashes, increase the memory allocated to Docker and try again.